 Jason has advised, organised and managed numerous domestic and international campaigns on a variety of matters, from justice against the Omagh Bombers to www.freebelarusnow.org.

-In addition to his experience in counter-terrorism litigation, Matthew has a wide-ranging academic background in international humanitarian law and its frameworks, U.S. Constitutional practice and theories of criminal justice.
-He also possesses extensive experience in the management and gathering of complex evidence as well as practical hands-on knowledge of innocence and mitigation investigation.
+Matthew is an expert in public international law, domestic and international human rights law, litigation (counter-terrorism and multi-jurisdictional), and campaign management and has a wide-ranging academic background in international humanitarian law and its frameworks, constitutional law and practice, and criminal justice.
+He has extensive experience in the management and gathering of complex evidence as well as practical hands-on knowledge of innocence and mitigation investigation.

 Matthew has managed an array of complex legal actions relating to the prosecution of terrorists, terrorist organisations, their sponsors and supporters.
 These include:

-Breslin & Ors -v- McKenna & Ors: A lead member of the team that succesfully sued the Omagh bombers on behalf of the families of their victims and secured damages of £1.6 million.
-Recently led the defence of the Appeal before the Court of Appeal in Northern Ireland.
+Breslin & Ors -v- McKenna & Ors (2006-2012): A lead member of the team that succesfully sued the Omagh bombers on behalf of the families of their victims and secured damages of £1.6 million.
+Led the defence of the Appeal before the Court of Appeal in Northern Ireland.

 Between 2001 and 2005 Matthew was employed in the U.S. in the field of capital litigation in a dual role as a lawyer and as an investigator.
 He worked with a number of organisations providing legal assistance to indigent defendants facing the death penalty.